kevin-a-ryan/hello-world/README.md

-	You can continue to use Github features in desktop such as creating new REPOSITORIES/BRANCHES Click FETCH ORIGIN in Github Desktop in order to sync the local BRANCH to a Github.com REMOTE BRANCH/REPOSITORY Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN PULL ORIGIN means to sync COMMITS (changes) made in the cloud with the local files Make and save changes to the local files using local apps (notepad/RStudio, etc.)
+	You can continue to use Github features in desktop such as creating new REPOSITORIES/BRANCHES Click FETCH ORIGIN in Github Desktop in order to sync the local BRANCH to a Github.com REMOTE BRANCH/REPOSITORY Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN PULL ORIGIN means to sync the cloud with the local files Make and save changes to the local files using local apps (notepad/RStudio, etc.)
-	Github Desktop will compare changes with the ORIGIN file in the cloud.
+	There is a hidden .git folder in the local folder that keeps track of which branch is editing local folder contents If you change Github Desktop branches, the associated local hidden files change Github Desktop will compare changes with the ORIGIN file in the cloud.
 COMMIT the changes in Github Desktop.
 	You can also MERGE the FEATURE BRANCH into the MASTER BRANCH in Github Desktop by:
-		Change to the BRANCH you want to MERGE into, then click 'Choose a branch to merge into branch' Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN) There is a hidden .git folder in the local folder that keeps track of which branch is editing local folder contents If you change Github Desktop branches, the associated local hidden files change
+		Change to the BRANCH you want to MERGE into, then click 'Choose a branch to merge into branch' Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN) ISSUES
+	Can create an issue to be resolved.
+	Can tag Github users in ISSUES using @username

+General Work Flow:
+	Add script to MASTER
+	PULL MASTER on Desktop to sync
+	Create new BRANCH for editing script.
+Create a BRANCH every time you edit.
+	COMMIT changes to script
+	Initiate PULL REQUEST to MERGE updated script back to MASTER Review changes, comment, collaborate via PULL REQUEST on Github.com Confirm MERGE to MASTER

 FORKS
-	FORK is a copy of a REPOSITORY
-	To make suggestions on someone's project
+	FORK is a copy of a REPOSITORY mostly useful for large open-source projects To make suggestions on someone's project
 		FORK the REPOSITORY, edit the code, SUBMIT PULL REQUEST to project OWNER The OWNER can then review the changes